cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 ---

 It is a good practice to prepare test cases such that they can cover various scenarios to ensure thorough testing.

+#### Sprint-3/implement/get-angle-type.test.js

+Could consider describe this as `"Expect 'Reflex angle' if 180 < angle < 360"`.
+I asked ChatGPT to create a concise version of your description, it gave me this:
+`Return 'Reflex angle' for angles between 180 and 360 degrees` After I give additional constraints `if symbol or operator is allowed (as in describing test in code)`, it showed me:
+`Return 'Reflex angle' if 180 < angle < 360`

 #### Sprint-3/implement/get-card-value.js
 Can you also check if `getCardValue("23♠")` is returning the value you expect?